A Simple Exercise to Help You Feel Better About Your Life, Just the Way It Is!

 - A cooling fan.
 Imagine working in the heat with no air and no fan.

 - A heater.
 Ever work in a cold environment without heat?

 - Your chair. imagine working at a desk without a chair

 - Doors- imagine living in your house without them

-During each day, take notice of things you can be grateful for on your way to work; beginning with your means of transportation.
-Be grateful for the people in your life; friends, colleagues, people you learn from, and people you look up to.
+During each day, take notice of things you can be grateful for on your way to work, beginning with your means of transportation.
+Be thankful for the people in your life; friends, colleagues, people you learn from, and people you look up to.

 The Power of Gratitude:

 Living a life with an attitude of gratitude has many benefits.
 Once you begin practicing, you will start to see a change in your life.

 You will feel better about your life and have more energy.
 You may notice that doors will open up for you because you have changed your negative thinking to positive energy.